 The goal of the Yale Scientific Teaching Course is to improve undergraduate science education by training a new generation of scientific teachers to bring the spirit and rigor of research into the undergraduate classroom.
 Yale STEM (science, technology, engineering & math) graduate students, postdocs and associate research scientists are invited to apply.

-The next Scientific Teaching course (BBS 879/PHYS 530) will be offered remotely during the Spring 2021 semester on Tuesdays from 9-11AM.
-The course will be co-taught by Rona Ramos (Physics), Beth Luoma (Poorvu Center - Faculty Teaching Initiatives) and Meghan Bathgate (Poorvu Center - Assessment).
+The Spring 2021 Scientific Teaching course (BBS 879/PHYS 530) will be offered remotely on Tuesdays from 9-11AM.
+The course will be co-taught by Beth Luoma (Poorvu Center - Faculty Teaching Initiatives) and Meghan Bathgate (Poorvu Center - Assessment).

 - Learn evidence-based teaching strategies, including engaging students through active learning, incorporating inclusive teaching practices, and developing effective assessments